 What Is the State Flower of Connecticut?
-How Was It Decided?
+Facts & History

 Connecticut’s official state flower is the Kalmia latifolia, or mountain laurel, and it was adopted as the state flower on April 17, 1907.
 The mountain laurel is also known as sheep laurel, spoonwood, calico bush, lambkill, and ivy bush.
 This beautiful flower is native to North America and reaches peak bloom between May and June.